AnalyticsDojo/AnalyticsDojo/README.md

 AnalyticsDojo is a data science community where you learn to data science and work on real projects.

-You start by working through our self-paced, browser-based full stack data science curriculum.
+You start by working through our self-paced, browser-based data science curriculum.

-We are still in the process of building out the curriculum.
-It is an exciting time.
+**We are still in the process of building out the curriculum.
+It is an exciting time.**

-**We help our campers build job-worthy portfolios of real apps used by real people, while helping nonprofits.**

 This code is running live at [AnalyticsDojo](http://www.AnalyticsDojo.com).
 We also have [Gitter](https://gitter.im/Analyticsdojo/Analyticsdojo).